cmongis/imagejfx/DEVELOPER.md

 In this way, one could imagine creating an set of widgets and plugins linked to "Super-resolution" processes.

-However, Widgets should only be used to provide an nice UI elements.
-The logic of your UiContext should be inside a SciJava Service and the image process should operate through ImageJ Modules.
+However, UiPlugins should only be used to provide an nice UI elements.
+The logic of your UiContext should be inside a SciJava Service and the image operations be done through ImageJ Modules or Commands.

 ## ImageJ FX Programming Guide lines